RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-any-declarative-0.2.0.md

 This extension allows to declare payments and the refunds in any currency.

-The payments and refunds are documented by the payer, the payee of the request and optionnally a third party declared at the creation of the payment network (e.g: The third party could be a payment processor).
+The payments and refunds are documented by the payer and the payee of the request.
+Optionnally, the payee and the payer can delegate the declaration to a third party. (e.g: The third party could be a payment processor).

 This extension does not ensure payment detection, only a consensus is made between the payer and the payee or by a third party.